-Operating and Maintenance Expense increased \$15.0 million, or 6 percent, from 2013.
-In the second quarter of 2014, a \$4.2 million expense was recorded to reflect a liability associated with environmental mitigation projects required as part of the EPA NOV Consent Decree settlement.
-Operating and maintenance expense was also higher due to higher purchased gas, transmission expense, and property taxes partially offset by lower benefit expense.
-Purchased gas expense increased due to higher gas sales in 2014; purchased gas expenses are recovered from our customers through a purchased gas adjustment clause.
-(See Operating Revenue.)
+Operating and Maintenance Expense increased \$14.2 million, or 9 percent, from 2013.
+In the second quarter of 2013, a \$4.2 million expense was recorded to reflect a liability associated with environmental mitigation projects required as part of the EPA NOV Consent Decree settlement.
+Operating and maintenance expense was also higher due to higher purchased gas and transmission expense, partially offset by lower benefit expense.
+Purchased gas expenses increased due to higher gas sales in 2014; purchased gas expenses are recovered from our customers through a purchased gas adjustment clause (see Operating Revenue).
 Transmission expense increased primarily due to higher MISO related expense.
-Property tax expense increased as a result of higher taxable plant and rates.
-Benefit expense was lower due to higher discount rates in 2014 attributable to our defined benefit pension and other postretirement benefit plans.
+Benefit expense was lower due to higher discount rates in 2014.

-Depreciation Expense increased \$5.1 million, or 6 percent, from 2013 reflecting additional property, plant and equipment in service.
+Depreciation Expense increased \$4.5 million, or 8 percent, from 2013 reflecting additional property, plant and equipment in service.

-Interest expense increased \$3.2 million, or 10 percent, from 2013 primarily due to higher average long-term debt balances.
+Interest expense increased \$1.8 million, or 9 percent, from 2013 primarily due to higher average long-term debt balances.

-Other income increased \$2.5 million, or 74 percent, from 2013 primarily due to higher AFUDC - Equity.
+Other income increased \$1.6 million, or 73 percent, from 2013 primarily due to higher AFUDC - Equity.